juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The `WebBrowserComponent::pageAboutToLoad()` function on Android now only receives callbacks for entire page navigation events, as opposed to every resource fetch operation.
+Returning `false` from the function now prevents this operation from taking any effect, as opposed to producing potentially visible error messages.

+**Possible Issues**

+Code that previously depended on the ability to allow or fail resource requests on Android may fail to work correctly.

+**Workaround**

+Navigating to webpages can still be prevented by returning `false` from this function, similarly to other platforms.

+Resource requests sent to the domain returned by `WebBrowserComponent::getResourceProviderRoot()` can be served or rejected by using the `WebBrowserComponent::ResourceProvider` feature.

+Resource requests sent to other domains can not be controlled on Android anymore.

+**Rationale**

+Prior to this change there was no way to reject a page load operation without any visible effect, like there was on the other platforms.
+The fine grained per resource control was not possible on other platforms.
+This change makes the Android implementation more consistent with the other platforms.

+## Change

 The minimum supported compilers and deployment targets have been updated, with the new minimums listed in the top level [README](README.md).